nighthawkrighder/mfid/MFid_whitepaper.md

 **Dimensions of Measurement:**

-- **Temporal Consistency:** Variance in timing precision (e.g. audio sync drift)
+- **Temporal Consistency:** Variance in timing precision (latency is entropy)
-- **Behavioral Integrity:** Deviation from expected response patterns
+- **Behavioral Integrity:** Deviation from expected response patterns (failure without physics is design failure)
-- **Real-World Deviation Margin:** Measured delta between ideal behavior and observed behavior
+- **Real-World Deviation Margin:** Measured delta between ideal behavior and observed behavior (approximation, not abstraction)
-- **Recovery Fidelity:** How consistently a system returns to ideal state after fault injection
+- **Recovery Fidelity:** How consistently a system returns to ideal state after fault injection (every correction is a calibration)

 ---